-The company's remuneration policy has been prepared to attract and maintain employees with competence, knowledge, skills, and experience.
+The company's remuneration policy has been prepared to attract and maintain employees with competence, knowledge, skills and experience.
 The Board of Directors, based on the recommendations of the Nomination and Remuneration Committee, approves and amends the remuneration policy in the company, taking into account the following points:

-Firstly: Remunerations of Board Members:
+First: Remunerations of Board Members:

-The remuneration of the chairman and the members of the Board of Directors is determined according to:
+The remuneration of the members of the Board of Directors is determined according to:

-- 1. Recommendations of the Remuneration and Nominations Committee - 2.
-It should not contrast with the article of association of the company or any other related regulations. - 3.
-It is reviewed annually. - 4.
-The below points should be taken into consideration: - a.
-The performance of the company and achieving the targets and goals of the company - b.
-The annual evaluation of the Board of Directors members.
-The assessment of the members should be at least very good.

-- 5. It is presented to the Board of Directors for its opinion. - 6.
-Final approval of the General assembly should be obtained. - Commitment to the provisions of Article 198 of Companies Law No. 1 of 2016 that the total remuneration of members of the Board of Directors should not be estimated at more than 10% of the net profit after deducting depreciation and reserves and distributing a profit of not less than 5% of the capital to the shareholders or any higher percentage included in the company contract. - An Independent member of the Board of Directors may be exempted from the maximum limit of annual remuneration, based on the approval of the Ordinary General Assembly.
+- 1. Recommendation from the Remuneration and Nominations Committee. - 2.
+It should not contrast with article of association of the company or any other related regulations. - 3.
+The remuneration of Board members is subject to annual review. - 4.
+The following factors are considered when determining the remuneration of board members. - a.
+The company's performance and the extent to which it achieves its profits and desired objectives. - b.
+The annual evaluation of the board members provided that they have received a rating of very good or higher. - 5.
+It is presented to the Board of Directors for feedback. - 6.
+The final approval of the board members' remuneration is granted by the company's General Assembly. - Compliance with the provisions of Article 198 of the Companies Law No. 1 of 2016, which stipulates that the total remuneration of Board members should not exceed 10% of the net profit after deducting depreciation, reserves, and distributing no less than 5% of the capital to shareholders, or any higher percentage specified in the company's contract. - A non-executive Board member may be exempted from the annual remuneration cap, based on the approval of the Ordinary General Assembly.

-Secondly: Remunerations of the Executive Management:
+Second: Remunerations of the Executive Management in the company:

-Nominations and Remunerations Committee studies the annual remuneration proposal for the Executive Management of the company based on their annual evaluation and submits its recommendation to the Board of Directors for approval.
+The Nominations and Remunerations Committee studies the annual remuneration proposal for the Executive Management of the company based on their annual evaluation and submits its recommendation to the Board of Directors for approval.

-Remuneration of the executive management is linked directly with the main performance indicators and the results achieved, including but not limited to the following points:
+The executive management's reward system is linked to the key performance indicators of the executive management and the results achieved by the company, and includes the following:

-Fixed remuneration:
+Fixed Remuneration:

-- The undertaken responsibilities are taken into consideration in addition to the career, skills, experience, and competencies. - Fixed remuneration, including amounts, allowances, benefits, and privileges, is determined in accordance with the job grades schedule approved by the Board of Directors.
+- The level of responsibilities assigned to the employees, their career path, experiences, and competencies are taken into consideration. - Fixed remuneration, including amounts, allowances, benefits and perks, is determined according to the job grade schedule approved by the board of directors.